KyberNetwork/developer-portal/docs/integrations-pluginsguide.md

 ![WooCommerce Config](/uploads/woocommerce-1.png "Woocommerce Config")

-## Step 4: Set item prices in fiat.
+## Step 4: Set item prices in fiat
 Set the prices of your products in fiat currency.

 ![Woocommerce Prices](/uploads/woocommerce-2.png "Woocommerce Prices")

-After doing do, you will notice that the item prices will be displayed in fiat.
+After doing do, you will notice that the item prices will be displayed in fiat currency.

 ![Woocommerce Display](/uploads/woocommerce-3.png "Woocommerce Display")